golioth/docs/docs/firmware/hardware/6-catalog/continuously-verified/xtensa_esp32_devkitc_wrover.md

 ---
 id: xtensa_esp32_devkitc_wrover
 title: ESP32-DevkitC-WROVER-E
-slug: /firmware/hardware/catalog/boards/unverified/xtensa_esp32_devkitc_wrover
+slug: /firmware/hardware/catalog/boards/continuously-verified/xtensa_esp32_devkitc_wrover
-description: IoT board ESP32-DevkitC-WROVER-E, compatible with Golioth at unverified level.
+description: IoT board ESP32-DevkitC-WROVER-E, compatible with Golioth at continuously-verified level.
 image: /img/boards/xtensa/esp32_devkitc_wrover.jpg
-sidebar_class_name: hide-item

 ---

 [//]: # (This is an auto-generated file, do not edit!
 Changes to it will be lost upon re-generation)